NavinBondade/Detecting-Depression-And-Suicidal-possibility-With-A-Person/README.md

 </a>
 </p>
 <img src="https://resize.indiatvnews.com/en/resize/newbucket/1200_-/2019/08/suicide-1565847830.jpg" width="950" height="520">
-<p>Depression is one of the most common mental illnesses in the world, WHO estimates that more than 300 million people worldwide suffer from depression.
-Depression is also a leading reason behind people commenting suicide.
-To tackle this problem and prevent it from happening here I have created a Natura Language System powered by Deep Learning that identifies depression and the suicidal chance for a person.</p>
+<p>Depression is recognized as one of the most prevalent mental health disorders globally, affecting over 300 million individuals, according to estimates by the World Health Organization (WHO).
+It is also a significant contributing factor to suicide, which underscores the critical need for effective intervention strategies.
+To address this pressing issue, I have developed a sophisticated Natural Language Processing (NLP) system powered by advanced Deep Learning techniques.
+This system is designed to accurately identify signs of depression and assess the potential risk of suicidal behavior in individuals.
+By leveraging the latest advancements in artificial intelligence, this tool aims to provide early detection and intervention, thereby helping to prevent the tragic outcomes associated with untreated depression.</p>
 <h2>Libraries Used</h2>
 <ul>
   <li>Tensorflow</li>